ezioo2310/video_motion_magnification/README.md

                          )
 ```

-#### analyze.py
+#### analyze.ipynb
 This script can be used both for pre-processing/analyzing and post-processing/analyzing.
 All functions from utility.py are imported and used in step-by-step fashion.

 *Preprocessing*:
 Since motion magnification scripts are memory demanding, the best use of this script is to load the video, convert it to grayscale, choose Region of Interest(ROI) and
 extract the ROI footage.
+Show FFT and it's spatial presence within the sequence.
+Show optical flow.

 *Postprocessing*:
 Plot FFT and amplitude of pixel values.
 Additionally, ROI can be chosen to specifically show this plots for that region.

-#### analyze.ipynb
-Jupyter-notebook version of the analyze.py with the addition of having also an option to visualise optical flow.
-I recommend using this notebook for the convinience.
+Show optical flow.

 NOTE: if not already installed, `pip install jupyter` must be used.